ÇÁ¶û½º ¹Î¹ý

 The Minister or the judge shall refuse to register declarations which do not comply with the statutory requirements.

-His reasoned decision shall be notified to the declarant, who may challenge it before the tribunal de grande instance
+His reasoned decision shall be notified to the declarant, who may challenge it before the tribunal de grande instance within six months.
+The claim may be brought personally by a minor from the age of sixteen.

-The decision of refusal to register must be taken within six months at the latest after the date when the
+The decision of refusal to register must be taken within six months at the latest after the date when the acknowledgment of receipt which establishes the filing of all the documents necessary for proving the admissibility of the declaration is issued to the declarant.

 The period shall be extended to one year as regards declarations subscribed under Article 21-2.